haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 ### Experiment II: Testing Different Refractometer Models

-Compared to the expensive VST, ATAGO and Difluid are much more affordable, but are they significantly less accurate?
+Compared to the expensive VST, ATAGO and DiFluid are much more affordable, but are they significantly less accurate?

-In this experiment, I used a VST, an ATAGO, and three Difluids to measure 20 samples from the same coffee to assess each device's accuracy and stability.
+In this experiment, I used a VST, an ATAGO, and three DiFluids to measure 20 samples from the same coffee to assess each device's accuracy and stability.

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-12">
         <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/setup_exp2.webp" alt="" class="img-fluid responsive-image-horizontal">
-        <span class="image-span">Measuring with five refractometers simultaneously<br>From left to right: three Difluids, ATAGO, and VST</span>
+        <span class="image-span">Measuring with five refractometers simultaneously<br>From left to right: three DiFluids, ATAGO, and VST</span>
     </div>
 </div>